RyougiChan/PoiGalgame/README.md

 ## Releases

 **WARNING:** This project is still under development!
 So there is no release so far!
-But you can build one for yourself(Choose Scene `ChapterDisplay`).
+But you can build one for yourself(Using Scene `ChapterDisplay`).

 ## Documentation